archoncloud/archoncloud-ethereum/README.md

 `func GetNodeID2Address(nodeID [32]byte) ([20]byte, error)`

 A subroutine of the caching process mentioned in the description of "GetRegisteredSP" is satisfied using this function.
 Each node in the networking [overlay](https://github.com/archoncloud/archon-dht) has a unique nodeID.
 So for each node known by S, the nodeID acts as a key or handle to the storage provider profile data stored in both the SC and the network [overlay](https://github.com/archoncloud/archon-dht).
 As far as retrieving storage provider profile data from the SC is concerned, the flow looks like nodeID -> ethaddress -> registeredSp (Profile).
+This does not need to be called directly by the developer.

 --------------------------------------------------------------------